chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 **Unit 3:  WissKI in a nutshell - Short introduction to WissKI and its architecture**

-Duration: ~ 15 Min.
+Duration: ~ 10 Min.

 ## WissKI in a Nutshell

-WissKI...

-* stands for "Wissenschaftliche Kommunikations-Infrastruktur" (Scientific Communication Infrastructure)
+WissKI (Wissenschaftliche Kommunikations-Infrastruktur) is:

-* is an open-source, free, web-based virtual research environment for scientific research and cultural heritage data
+* a free, open-source virtual research environment
+* designed for cultural heritage and research data
-* based on the Wiki-approach
+* based on semantic web technologies
-* is modular and flexible supporting many standards and interfaces.
+* modular and standards-based

-WissKI is used in the **Germanisches Nationalmuseum**, the largest museum of cultural history in the German-speaking region.
-Setting nation-wide standards through its scientific and scholarly achievements.
+WissKI is used at the Germanisches Nationalmuseum (GNM) in Nuremberg,

+* the largest cultural history museum in the German-speaking world
+* setting standards in digital research infrastructure

-WissKI is not just a database for exhibitions and collections - it is a semantic data management system and enables researchers to model data semantically als Linked Open Data (LOD) and make it interoperable and FAIR (Findable, Accessible, Interoperable, Reusable).
+WissKI is not just a collection database – it is a semantic data management system for Linked Open Data (LOD) following the FAIR principles
+(Findable, Accessible, Interoperable, Reusable).

 <table>
   <tr>